TextSLAM: Visual SLAM with Planar Text Features: Text features

 A straightforward parameterization of a text plane could be directly using the four parameters $(n_1,n_2,n_3,d)$ of the plane equation.
-But this is a over parameterization that leads to rank deficient in nonlinear least-squares optimization.
-We propose to use a compact parameterization that contains only three parameters. \beq
+But this is a over parameterization that leads to rank deficient in the nonlinear least-squares optimization.
+We propose to use a compact parameterization that contains only three parameters. \beq \bv{\theta}=(\theta_1,\theta_2,\theta_3)^\vts = -\bv{n}/d. \eeq We'll show that this parameterization is closely related to the inverse depth of the 3D point on the text plane.